 The attorney conference room is located on the 4th floor of the Post Office Building.
 Copier and fax machines, phones, and seating available for attorney use.

-Please note, this conference room cannot be reserved for trials or hearings and is to be accessible for all attorneys' use during business hours.
+Please note, this conference room, along with the two conference rooms located in the MLK building cannot be reserved for trials or hearings and are to be accessible for all attorneys' use during business hours.